owardlaw/algo-bot/README.md

 ## Usage

-To use the application simply clone the repository and open with JupyterLab.
-Proceed to run the modules and visualize the plotted data, and view the organized data.
-Change the window of the data calculated in the training section to note different recall and precision factors in the testing report.
+To use this application first navigate to the closes folder and run the data_scraper.ipynb script.
+This will generate two large CSV files and this process will take a long time.
+Once completed navigate back and run the back_testing.ipynb.
+This will generate plots, and data about the trading period.

 * Note : if you are using an Apple Silicon machine and encounter installation errors, try installation with brew or conda.